Plasticity theory refers to recent discoveries about the human brain which are nothing less than amazing to this old Boomer, born in 1948.

 The more novel learning experience that you give to your brain, the more it develops new connections between synapses, which is a very good thing for keeping your thinking and attentional capacities available throughout the life span.

 But what is plasticity?
+Or plasticity theory?
 Well, neurons have axons and dendrites and they are constantly checking out connections with neighboring dendrites and axons and neurons.
 If you supply your brain with new tasks like a new language, a new career, a new hobby, learning a new musical instrument, or a computerized brain fitness program, for example, your brain will form and keep many new neuronal connections.

 Because Boomers like myself are getting to our 60's, there is a tremendous market developing around the concept of brain fitness, and a number of computer based programs which are touted to sustain brain fitness for seniors.

 If you do not have time to learn a new language, or take up a new career, then one of the computer based programs may be just the ticket for the novel learning experience which inspires your plastic brain to reconnect and rewire.